Advanced Configuration Guide for ADI

 - Mail Attribute: If you would like the sync to use the Mail attribute instead of proxyAddresses, change the emailAttribute field to "mail" from "proxyAddresses" and the useMailAttrib field to "true" instead of "false".
 Save the ADIsync.conf file and start the ADI service again.

-Note: Regardless of which field you are syncing by, the mail attribute for a user cannot be empty.
+Important: Regardless of which field you are syncing by, the mail attribute for a user cannot be empty.
 For the purposes of ADI, this value does not need to be a valid domain.
-If your organization does not want to use the mail attribute, please contact our support team and they will be happy to help.
+For more information, contact our support team.

 - User Principal Name: If you would like the sync to use the userPrincipalName (UPN) instead of proxyAddresses, change the emailAttribute field from "proxyAddresses" to "userPrincipalName".
 Save the ADIsync.conf file and start the ADI service again.